jack3898/create-lazy-object/README.md

 `createLazyObject`'s type signature is inferred from the return type of all the getter functions.

 The `injectLazyProp` function asserts the type signature of objects passed into it, which means not only does it inject the property at runtime, but at the type level too.

+## Give it a spin!

+Check out a pre-configured playground [here](https://stackblitz.com/edit/stackblitz-starters-pyenggnw?file=src%2Findex.ts) and give create-lazy-object a spin!